ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 Allocating memory in the [[Address Space]] is usually done with a heap that can be allocated to processes, but this causes problems, such as external fragmentation.
 Paging solves this by allocating memory in fixed-size **pages**, similar to an array of finite-sized memory pieces.
 These pages can be pretty convenient since the OS doesn't have to worry about how the memory structures (stack, heap, etc) grow, along with other useful abstractions.
 Pages are stored in page frames.
-Page locations and availability are stored in the **page table**.
-This stores address translations so the OS can know where the physical memory for each page resides.

 ## Page Table
 The page table is a **per-process** data structure.